Peter Bryce (clergyman): Ministry

-After becoming a candidate for ministry in the Methodist Church, Bryce became an evangelist and circuit rider, travelling throughout England and Scotland, before being sent to Canada in 1903 to serve as a missionary on the coast of Newfoundland.
-Bryce began his theological education at Victoria College in 1906 and was ordained two years later.
-It was as a student minister in the Earlscourt neighbourhood of Toronto that he began his ministry with the disadvantaged and poor, many of whom were British and Scottish immigrants.
-This work became a foundation of Bryce's ministry and over the next fifteen years, he advocated for numerous marginalized groups within Toronto, Ontario and nationwide.
+His work with the poor and disadvantaged of the area became the foundation of Bryce's ministry and over the next fifteen years, he advocated for numerous marginalized groups within Toronto and nationwide.
 He had a part in the establishment of workers' compensation, Mothers Allowances, old age pensions, family allowances, Employment Insurance, juvenile and family courts, the legal adoption of orphans, and the Ontario Community Welfare Association.
-He chaired the Mothers' Allowance Board until 1927 and was president of the Child Welfare Council.
-He left to become full-time General Secretary of the Federation of Community Service (now the United Way of Canada).
+He advocated for a 40-hour work week, chaired the Mothers' Allowance Board until 1927 and was president of the Child Welfare Council.
+In 1918, he became the first President of Toronto's Federation of Community Services, and in 1921, he was appointed the first Chairman of the new Provincial Mother's Allowances Commission.
+He worked to help establish the Neighbourhood Workers' Association and Bolton Fresh Air Camp, and was a member of the Toronto Housing Commission.